jes/ricochet-group/README.md

  - convenient way to run multiple group chats on one machine (probably just a matter of configuration)
  - unit tests
  - check if the stuff that rejects non-allowed users is actually robust (I have doubts)
+ - a message to go along with kicks and bans (and store the ban messages in the ban list to display in /bans)

 admin commands still to implement: